shikaan/x86-64-asm-intro/docs/01-hello-world.md

 In our example, the mnemonic is `mov`, which stands for _move_, and the operands are `rax` and `rbx`.
 This instruction in plain English would read: move the content of `rbx` in `rax`.

-> [!INFO]
+> [!NOTE]
 > `rax` and `rbx` are registers and we will introduce them in the next paragraph.
 In the meantime, you can imagine them as variables holding a value.

 Some instructions will have more then mnemonic and operands.
 Additional parts such as _prefixes_ and _size directives_ will only be needed later, and we'll talk through them at the right moment.

-You can find a comprehensive list of all the mnemonics in [Intel Software Developer Manuals (SDM)](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-sdm.html).

-However, there is no need to memorize all the instructions now.
+Fear not, there is no reason to memorize all the possible instructions now.
 Whenever we'll come across new operations, we will discuss them, and with repeated usage you will remember them in no time.

+The [Intel Software Developer Manuals (SDM)](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-sdm.html) will be our instruction reference in the next chapters.
+Keep the link handy!

 ## Registers